-The President of the Council of the Nation shall be elected after every partial renewal of the membership of the Council.
+The President of the Council of the Nation shall be elected after each partial renewal of the composition of the Council.

-The organization and the functioning of the People’s National Assembly and of the Council of the Nation, as well as the working relations between the chambers of the Parliament and the Government, shall be determined by an organic law.
+The organisation and functioning of the People’s National Assembly and the Council of the Nation, as well as the functional relations between the Chambers of Parliament and the Government shall be defined by an organic law.